jalejandro3/rigor-talks-best-practices/README.md

 # Annotations

-This practices include mutant testing with Infection, in order to use it, you must install it using the next
+These practices include mutant testing with Infection, in order to use it, you must install it using the next
 documentation:

 1. https://infection.github.io/guide/installation.html